KyleRego/KyleRego.github.io/collections/_physics_notes/how-to-solve-physics-problems-with-dimensional-analysis.markdown

 mathjax: true
 ---

-I will demonstrate how this works by solving a simple problem in a standard way and then again using the dimensional analysis technique.
+This is a really dirty way to solve hard physical problems without much effort.
+I will demonstrate how it works by solving a simple problem in a standard way and then again using dimensional analysis.

 # Problem